April - 2014

 November - 2013

-- Computer System Design
+- Computer System Design for Critical Applications

 "Industrial computer" is a widely used term that unfortunately can be quite ambiguous, often applied to computers that have little real advantage over commercial PCs but may outwardly appear "rugged".
 However, there are many applications that need a computer system that is truly built to a higher standard…